vielhuber/simpleauth/README.md

 php auth/index.php seed
 ```

-and you should be done. you can now fully authenticate with the routes below.
+and you should be done (a test user `david@vielhuber.de` with the password `secret` is created). you can now fully authenticate with the routes below.

 ## routes